tinwatchman/2d-array-rotation/README.md

 #### rotate(arr, deg)

-Master function that calls the others depending on the input.
+Master function that calls `transpose`, `mirror`, or `mirrorTranspose`, depending on the input.
 Rotates the given two-dimensional array by the given number of degrees.

 ```javascript
 let i = [